 Dealing With the Difficult People in Your Workplace

-Putting dead bugs in his desk drawer can leave your boss no option other than to fire you.
-So, let’s look at more productive ways to address your difficult coworker.
+Placing a can of deodorant on a hygiene-challenged coworker’s desk is not a productive option either.
+Confronting the bully publicly can often lead to disaster.
+Putting dead bugs in his or her desk drawer can leave your boss no option other than to fire you.
+So, consider several more productive ways to address your difficult coworker.

 How to Productively Deal With Your Difficult Coworker

 Are you convinced that in almost all cases you need to productively deal with your difficult coworker?
 Good.
 These are ten productive ways in which you can learn and deal with your difficult coworker.